 No customer shall knowingly permit leaks or waste of water.
 Where water is wastefully or negligently used on a customer’s premises, and such waste seriously affects the general service, the District may discontinue the service if such conditions are not corrected within five days after giving the customer written notice.

 In 1991, the CVWD Board of Directors adopted Ordinance No. 29 containing the District’s first Water Conservation Program.
 The program has since been modified by Ordinance No. 30, in 1992, codified by Ordinance No. 32 in 1998, and updated by Ordinance No. 35 to include the State Water Board’s Resolution No. 2014-0038 (Emergency Regulation for Statewide Urban Water Conservation).
 CVWD Ordinance No. 35 was adopted by the CVWD Board of Directors on August 19, 2014, effective September 1, 2014.
-The adoption of Ordinance No. 35 was accompanied by the adoption of CVWD Resolution No. 414 to move the District from water conservation program Phase I to Phase I.a, and thusly began requiring a 5-percent reduction in water use.
+The adoption of Ordinance No. 35 was accompanied by the adoption of CVWD Resolution No. 414 to move the District from water conservation program Phase I to Phase I.a, and thus began requiring a 5-percent reduction in water use.
 Subsequently, CVWD adopted Resolution No. 421 on April 21, 2015 to supplement Resolution No. 414 with the State Water Board’s March 2015 Drought Emergency Water Conservation Regulations.
 On June 16, 2020, the District adopted Resolution No. 460 (Adopting a New Water Rate Schedule) which moved the water conservation program from Phase 1.a. back to Phase 1.
-Therefore, the District is currently in water conservation Phase 1.
-Copies of Ordinance No. 35 and Resolution No. 421 are in Appendix K. Resolution No. 460 is located in Appendix L.
+On May 17, 2022, the District adopted Resolution No. 490 to revert the water conservation phase to Phase 1.a.
+Therefore, the District is currently in water conservation Phase 1.a.
+Copies of Ordinance No. 35 and Resolution No. 490 are in Appendix K.

 The CVWD Water Conservation Program outlines a seven-phase program to reduce water use.
 These seven stages range from the most restrictive stage, Phase 6, to the least restrictive stage, Phase 1.
 The stages reflect increasing levels of prohibitions and consumption reduction methods.
 The District monitors and evaluates projected water supply and demand for its customers to determine the appropriate phase of water use reduction to be implemented.
 Phase changes are passed by resolution, and notification is sent via mail to affected customers.
 Each phase remains in effect until a different phase is initiated and made effective.